 Getting started and completing the transition

-From 1 July 2018, lawyers and conveyancers will be required to use eConveyancing for standalone caveats and transfers, mortgages, and discharges.
+Since 1 July 2018, lawyers and conveyancers are required to use eConveyancing for standalone caveats and transfers, mortgages, and discharges.

 Get started by taking two steps:

 - At this stage, the only electronic lodgment network operator (ELNO) operating in NSW is Property Exchange Australia (PEXA).
 Register with PEXA.
 For more details on ELNOs, visit ARNECC’s website.

 |Sign up with an ELNO||Understand the legal framework|